Ahmed-lashari/Version-Controls/Git/4_branch-merging.md

 git comit -m "pushing feature branch"     # or the branch name here git push origin custom-merging-branch     # code will be pushed to GITHUB
 ```

+## 4. Merging into main Branch

+After Analyzing and testing the changes from new branch, the changes will be merged into the main branch from the GitHub Repository UI by clicking hte *"Compare and Pull"* button or in the terminal like this: